citiususc/jflap-lib/README.md

 ## JFLAP 7.0 License

-This project contains the original JFLAP 7.0 source code with some modifications to make it suitable for using as a library.
+This project contains the original JFLAP 7.0 source code with some modifications to make it suitable for using it as a library.
 Here is a copy of the original JFLAP 7.0 License:

     JFLAP 7.0 LICENSE